 made from nature, compostable when outlived, handmade

-A video on how the cards were made, on the foraging, the paint making and the rooting:
+A video on how this series was made, on the foraging, the paint making and the rooting:

 For more words on the making process, scroll down this page.

-These cards are made from nature and can be composted when outlived.
+These screenprints are made from nature and can be composted when outlived.

 The paints are made from: charcoal, ashes, chalk, ocher loam, alder cones, acorns, onion skin, garlic skin, willow bark, avocado seeds, rust, apple cider vinegar, sea salt, rice flour and water.